Paul Wilkins Kendall: Korean War

 In June 1952, Kendall became commander of I Corps, receiving promotion to lieutenant general.
 He led the corps as it manned a defensive line until the end of 1952.
 In January 1953, the corps took part in an offensive with troops of the 1st Republic of Korea (ROK) Division, attacking the enemy at Big Nori.
 Beginning in March, the North Koreans and Chinese continually attacked I Corps positions, and I Corps began a phased withdrawal that resulted in numerous enemy casualties.
 Kendall turned command of I Corps over to Bruce C. Clarke in April 1953.

 Post-Korean War

 After leaving I Corps, Kendall was assigned as Deputy Commanding General, US Army Forces Far East, in Manila, Philippines.

 In 1954, Kendall was assigned as commander of Allied Land Forces Southeastern Europe in Izmir, Turkey, where he served until his 1955 retirement.

 Personal life

 General Kendall was married to Ruth Child Pistole (November 10, 1900 – January 29, 1985).
 They had two daughters, Jean and Elizabeth.
 Jean was the wife of Navy officer Neal D. Baumgardner and Elizabeth was the wife of Army officer Raymond O. Miller.

 Retirement and death

 Kendall retired to Palo Alto, California, where he died on October 3, 1983.
 He was buried at West Point Cemetery.

-Citation for Distinguished Service Cross

-The official U.S. Army citation for Kendall's Distinguished Service Cross reads: